 Five Steps for Gaining Control of Your Finances

 - Admit where the problem lies.
 I say admit because we all know which of the three categories we fall into…too much house, too much car, or too much entertainment.
 Step one is hard because once you identify what your issue is, you have to commit to changing your situation.
-If you want to stop stressing about your finances then some major changes will have to happen.
+If being debt free is the priority then some major changes will have to be taken.

 For example, since I have too much house I have three reasonable options to remedy this situation:

-A) Downsize: sell my home and move into a smaller home, with a smaller price tag and less maintenance, or an apartment with lower cost and no maintenance.
+Downsize: sell my home and move into a smaller home, with a smaller price tag and less maintenance, or an apartment with lower cost and no maintenance

 If your problem is the amount of entertainment decide what will give you the biggest bang for your buck i.e. Is the problem the lavish vacations?
 Your shopping addiction?
 Or do you frequent too many bars and clubs and get really generous with the rounds of drinks?
 Cutting back on lattes will only get you so far so think about where you’ll get your biggest wins and cut it out.

 It won’t be easy, but it’ll be worth it.
-This is the one area that will put you on the fast track towards financial peace.
+This is the one area that will put you on the fast track of debt repayment.